-Application form submissions are now closed for the 2014-15 period.
-Thanks for your interest, check back soon to apply for 2015-16 residencies.
+Application form submissions are now closed, check back soon to apply for 2015-16 residencies.

 Inspired by the late Pierre Berton, Berton House is owned and operated by the Writers' Trust of Canada.
 Operational support is provided by the Berton House Writers’ Retreat Society, Dawson City Community Library Board, and the Klondike Visitors Association.

 Meet recent writers-in-residence:

 Additional support is provided by Amazon.ca as part of a partnership with the Writers' Trust to advance and celebrate Canadian writers and the creation of new works.